s1nbo/catanatron-agent/long_training_guide.md

     ```bash
     ps aux | grep train_selfplay.py
     ```
-    You will see a line like `sinan 12345 ... python train_selfplay.py`.
+    You will see a line like `x 12345 ... python train_selfplay.py`.
 The number `12345` is the PID.

 2.  **Kill the Process:**
     ```bash